 - If the child doesn't have a Stadia Controller, they can play on a computer.
 Have them open a Google Chrome browser window and sign in to their account at stadia.com.

 - Parent: To let your child play on a TV using Chromecast Ultra and a Stadia Controller, set up your Chromecast in the Google Home app .

 - Child: To set up your child's Stadia Controller, click the controller icon in the Stadia app on the child's mobile device.
 Follow the steps to set up their controller.

 - Child: Add their Stadia account to the Chromecast.

 - Child: Use the Stadia Controller to enter the linking code displayed on the TV.

 Note: When your child is prompted on their phone or tablet to add their Stadia account to the Chromecast, they might see the message "Enter the code displayed on your device."
 If they see this message, they should follow these steps to start playing the game:

-During the setup process, you can set limits on the game content your child can access and your child’s ability to connect with other players.
-After setup, you can manage these settings on the Stadia family dashboard online.
-Note that restrictions that are placed while your child is playing will not take effect until the next play session.
+When you set up a Stadia account for your child, you can set limits on the game content they can access, as well as your child’s ability to connect with other players.
+After setup, you can manage these settings on the Stadia family dashboard.

 - Games restrictions by rating: You can set content restrictions based on game ratings.
-Your child can access every game at the rating you chose and below.
-For example, if you set your child’s View Content Restriction to “T for Teen,” your child will be able to play games rated at “E,” “E10+,” and “Teen.”
+Your child can access every game at the rating you choose and below.
 Games with a rating above the one you've chosen will not be visible to your child in the Stadia Store tab.

 - How your child connects with other players: You can choose if you want your child to be able to play multiplayer games or voice chat with other players online.